 Backpacks have come a long way during the last century.
 Kids used to carry their books with leather straps, after all, and according to an NPR timeline, backpacks made specifically for books didn't exist until the mid-1970s.

 Today, with the shift to laptops and electronics, students don't even necessarily carry textbooks.
-But backpacks are still considered a necessity, and summer's back-to-school sales offer a prime shopping opportunity.
+But backpacks are still considered a necessity, and summer's Back to School sales offer a prime opportunity to shop for cheap book bags.

 Backpack Features to Look For